Karašica (Drava)

 Karašica is a river in eastern Croatia whose length, combined with its tributary Vučica is 150 km, and whose basin covers 2347 km2.

 Karašica and Vučica rise in the mountain of Papuk and flow towards the northeast into a plain, where they meander in an eastward direction.
 Vučica discharges into Karašica between Valpovo and Ladimirevci and the river flows into the Drava north of Josipovac.

 The length of the Karašica is a matter analyzed by geographers because of its ambiguity.
 The toponym Karašica is used for the river flow after the confluence of lower Voćinska rijeka and lower Branjinska rijeka, near Crnac, which is also modified with the nearby Voćin-Drava canal.
 However, using the natural river flow, the whole of Voćinska rijeka and its headwater Jovanovica is part of Karašica, which adds another 54.4 km to the length, for a total of 148.2 km.
 This would earn this river the distinction of being the single longest river that is exclusively in Croatia.

-There are several suggested etymologies for the name "Karašica".
-It's not explainable in Croatian.
-One is that it comes from the Turkish words "kara su" (black stream).
-Second is that it comes from the Latin word "Carassius", denoting several species of freshwater fish.
-Perhaps the most likely one is that it comes from the Indo-European root *(s)ker, meaning "to cut", in the sense "the river that cuts through the valley".
+The origin of the name "Karašica"

+Several etymologies have been proposed for the river name "Karašica", of which two have gained significant traction among linguists.

+One is that "Karašica" comes from kara šuv, proposed to mean "black water" in some unattested Turkic language which was spoken in Croatia in the Early Middle Ages (from Proto-Turkic *"kara sub", *kara meaning "black" and *sub meaning "water").
+That etymology is supported by the Hungarian etymologist Melich Janos.
+Melich Janos' main argument is that Karašica was sometimes called Feketeviz in medieval sources, which means "black water" in Hungarian.
+In other words, Melich Janos supposes the medieval Hungarian name Feketeviz to have been a calque.
+This etymology is also advocated by the Croatian linguist Petar Skok, though he reconstructs the Turkic word as Karasu and not kara šuv.
+Petar Skok supposes the change from 's' to 'š' to have occurred because the Slavic suffix was not the common suffix -ica, but the less common Slavic suffix -jica, and that the change from 's' to 'š' is due to a yod-coalescence occurring within Slavic (rather than a change in Turkic, like Melich Janos supposes).
+Critics of that etymology say that supposing that the language in question was Turkic is arbitrary, as similar words for the color black occur in many other ancient languages, including Proto-Mongolic *kara and Proto-Indo-European *krsnos.

+The second proposed etymology is that "Karašica" comes from the Latin fish name "carassius" (a name of several species of freshwater fish), perhaps being a relatively recent borrowing into Croatian.
+That etymology is advocated by the Croatian linguist Dubravka Ivšić and also by the Hungarian linguist Pál Hunfalvy (as cited in the Melich Janos'es paper).
+Melich Janos'es main argument against that etymology is that the earliest attestations of the river name Karašica (such as Karassou from the 13th century) do not have a Slavic suffix.